 I am a Research Scientist at Yahoo!
 Labs, Sunnyvale, and an Associate Professor at University of Calgary.
-I received my Ph.D. from UC Davis, in 2009 under the supervision of Matthew Franklin, and subsequently joined the Department of Computer Science at University of Calgary as an Assistant Professor.
+I received my Ph.D. from UC Davis, in 2009 under the supervision of Matthew Franklin, and subsequently joined the Department of Computer Science at University of Calgary.
 I have been a visiting researcher or an intern at a number of places such as Microsoft Research, Redmond (July 2014, August 2011, October 2010), Sun Microsystems (Summer 2008), Google Inc. (Summer 2007), and UCLA's IPAM (Fall 2006).
 My research interests are in information security, cryptography, and privacy enhancing technologies.